mick-olka/rot-react-admin/README.md

 To do:

-- collections manager for product page
+// - collections manager for product page

 - forms validation
-- separate index for collection list